About Milton Keynes Waste Recovery Park

 Milton Keynes Waste Recovery Park received planning approval in July 2013, and its Environmental Permit was issued in November 2013.

 Amey is building and will operate the new facility on behalf of the council.
 Construction of the main building is now complete and we're busy installing and testing the technologies which will be use at the facility.
-After the rigorous testing periods are complete the facility will become operational, which we expect to be in spring 2017.
+After the rigorous testing periods are complete the facility will become operational during 2017.